Zenyatta (Overwatch): Promotion and reception

-To promote Overwatch and the character, he was one of twelve heroes showcased in a playable build of the game at the 2014 BlizzCon convention.
+To promote Overwatch and the character, Zenyatta was one of twelve heroes showcased in a playable build of the game at the 2014 BlizzCon convention.
+Various material was also released to promote the character such as a cosplay guide, promotional images themed around holidays, apparel by the clothing company Jinx, several figures by Funko Pop, and a Figma-line figure from Good Smile Company.

 Since his debut, Zenyatta has been well received as a character.
 Levi Rubeck of Kill Screen described Zenyatta as the embodiment of "be cool", comparing him to the protagonist of manga series Haven't You Heard?
 I'm Sakamoto in how both were stylish and "super-chill", presenting themselves as never being flustered.
 These sentiments were echoed by James Whitbrook of Gizmodo who appreciated how much of a departure Zenyatta was from more traditional characters in the first-person shooter due to his means of attacking relying on his spheres and prayer to "reload" them.
 He additionally praised Zenyatta's monotone voice as "excellently chill", feeling that even in moments of failure it made Zenyatta feel adorable.

-Despite being introduced with the game's release, Zenyatta has been considered often overlooked by the game's lore developments, particularly in light of other characters and despite having ties to other character's in the game's cast.
+Despite being introduced with the game's release, Zenyatta has been considered often overlooked by the game's lore developments, particularly in light of other characters and despite having ties to other characters in the game's cast.
 Blizzard's third party browser-based parody game Loverwatch in particular made light of this issue, with Zenyatta stating in his introductory cutscene it was "sad" the non-canon game was the only place the character could get new content.
 Polygons Cass Marshall in particular felt the character was overlooked by both the playerbase and the developers, and suggested that if the playerbase made more use of him over more contemporary support characters the developers may take notice, especially as the character was tied to a major event in Overwatchs continuity.

 Zenyatta's relationships with other characters have also been a subject of discussion.
-The staff of United Daily News highlighted his in-game dialogue with Ramattra as a standout, enjoying that it felt organic while fans drew art of the characters in romantic tension.
-Meanwhile, Associate professor of the University of Tennessee Małgorzata Karolina Citko-DuPlantis likened his relationship with Genji to that of historical figures Benkei and Minamoto no Yoshitsune, providing a contemporary modern view of the figures while also helping to solidify Genji's image as a warrior.
+Associate professor of the University of Tennessee Małgorzata Karolina Citko-DuPlantis likened his relationship with Genji to that of historical figures Benkei and Minamoto no Yoshitsune, providing a contemporary modern view of the figures while also helping to solidify Genji's image as a warrior.
+Meanwhile, the staff of United Daily News highlighted his in-game dialogue with Ramattra as a standout, enjoying that it felt organic while fans drew art of the characters in romantic tension as a form of yaoi shipping.
+Amy Chen in an article for esports.gg commented on the latter, feeling that engaging in such speculation around characters was one of the more engaging ways for fans of a franchise to connect with one another, with one group of fans creating a 200 page zine celebrating the ship.